Non-QM Loans

 We understand that you are likely on a tight deadline and we are dedicated to providing a swift loan approval process.
 Our experienced loan officers will help you move through the process as smoothly as possible.

-Selecting a Trusted Lender
+Choosing a Trusted Non-QM Mortgage Lender

 Apply for Your Non-QM Loan

-With Griffin Funding, we make it possible to secure the loan you need to buy a house or property you have your eye on without all the stress, frustration, and red tape.
-Speak with a Griffin Funding loan officer today to begin the application process for your Non-QM loan.
+At Griffin Funding, we make it possible to secure the loan you need to buy a house or property you have your eye on without all the stress, frustration, and red tape that often accompanies the mortgage process.
+We provide borrowers with a streamlined application process, excellent customer service, and tools like the Griffin Gold app, which allows users to manage their finances, compare financing options, privately search for homes, and much more.

 Frequently Asked Questions

-Non-QM loans don’t require traditional underwriting requirements like W2s and pay stubs to verify your income.
-While there’s no longer a no-doc mortgage program available for homeowners, Non-QM loans are relatively low-doc.
+Non-QM loans don’t require traditional underwriting requirements like W-2s and pay stubs to verify your income.
+While there’s no longer a no-doc mortgage program available for homeowners, non-QM loans are relatively low-doc.

 A few basic types of documentation you may need to get approved for a home loan include the following:

-• Proof of assets: Asset-based loans allow you to use liquid assets as income to qualify for a mortgage loan, so you’ll need to provide proof of those assets, including retirement, investment, and bank accounts.
+- Proof of assets: Asset-based loans allow you to use liquid assets as income to qualify for a mortgage loan, so you’ll need to provide proof of those assets, including retirement, investment, and bank accounts.

 The exact type of documentation you’ll need depends on the loan.
 For instance, one of the key differences between DSCR vs. conventional loans is the type of documentation required to determine a borrower’s ability to repay.
 DSCR loans are for investment properties and determine whether the rental income can cover the total cost of the mortgage, so there’s no income verification, but you’ll have to provide information regarding the rental income of a particular property.